 - When you are interacting with the Uber app and the app is foregrounded and visible.

 - On a trip: from the time you request a trip until when the trip is ended or canceled by the driver, even if the Uber app is running in the background and not visible to you.

 - Up to five minutes after the driver ends a trip, even if the Uber app is in the background.”

 If Uber wants us to “Always” be on, they should be upfront and completely transparent with what they’re using the data they are collecting for.
 In January 2016, the company settled with New York Attorney General over their “God View” tracking program and paid a $20,000 (USD) fine.
 The “God View” program used personal information to identify riders using the program.
 After this fine, Uber agreed to adopt more rigorous privacy and security practices.

 The National Bureau of Economic Research (in US) has data that the ride sharing app and its competitors are using the data to discriminate against passengers.
 Maybe Uber and their competitors should focus on their drivers’ data instead and do a more meticulous background check to prevent drivers who are/were criminals from picking up passengers that could become targets of violence, stalking, and sexual assault.

-Will we still use Uber?
-Of course, we’ll just use it without turning on our Location Services or toggling off and on between sessions.
+Will we still use the ride-sharing company?
+Of course, we can just turn off Uber location services and use it by toggling off and on between sessions.
 Because let’s face it, even if we think it’s an invasion of privacy we’re still slaves to things that make our life easy or things that are more convenient.